 To sum up, the Kensu Spark agent is an open-source library that enhances data observability in Spark, making it easy for organizations to gain a deeper understanding of their Spark data processing applications and pipelines.
 The library is easy to install with just a few technical steps, adding a JAR image to the Spark cluster and initializing the client using the Kensu py library.
 Kensu also offers circuit breaker rules that trigger an exception in the code based on data quality rules.

-If you want to experience the Spark agent by yourself, have a look at our case study.
+If you want to experience the Spark agent by yourself, check our our Free Trial.
 You can also watch our webinar replay and discover how to monitor the health of a data pipeline within Spark when jobs are running, so you get immediate observability.